sccn/lsl_archived/Apps/WearableSensing/README.md

 Use this program to stream data acquired by a [Wearable Sensing](http://www.wearablesensing.com) DSI headset to the local area network (LAN) via the [LSL](https://github.com/sccn/labstreaminglayer) library.
 Below we list the build instructions (including Bluetooth troubleshooting steps) for GNU/Linux, Windows, and Mac operating systems.

-{tip:title=GUI layer}
-In addition, in the folder *dsi2lslgui/*, we provide a Qt GUI layer that can be deployed on top of the command line app *dsi2lsl*.
-After built, place *dsi2lslgui* binary in the same folder where *dsi2lsl* and all the other libraries are.
+In addition, in the folder **dsi2lslgui/**, we provide a Qt GUI layer that can be deployed on top of the command line app **dsi2lsl**.
+After built, place **dsi2lslgui** binary in the same folder where **dsi2lsl** and all the other libraries are.

 #Build#

-{note: Download Wearable Sensing's API library}
-Before we can build the project, we need to download Wearable Sensing's API library and save it in this folder.
+Note: Before we can build the project, we need to download Wearable Sensing's API library and save it in this folder.
 For example, we would need libDSI-Linux-x86_64.so on GNU/Linux, libDSI-Darwin-x86_64.dylib on Mac, and/or libDSI-Windows-x86_32.dll on Windows.
-{note}

 ##GNU/Linux##